altoralba/altoralba/README.md

 ### Hello World! 👋

 My name is Al Zevastien Toralba and I'm a Mobile App and Game Developer.
-I'm currently working at [Indra Philippines, Inc](https://www.indracompany.com/en/indra).
 Besides programming, I enjoy anime-related media and memes.

 ## A few personal details:
 - 📱 I primarily started as a native Android Developer.